 The content becomes contextualized and the thinking done while talking is made visible.
 And when something is visible, it can be observed and followed.

-The next article will be about implementing a micro-writing structure that develops ELs’ writing stamina, supports synthesis of content information, and cultivates the writing thought process.
+The next article will be about implementing a micro-writing structure that develops ELs’ writing stamina, supports the synthesis of content information, and cultivates the writing thought process.

 Have you used Harkness Discussions with your students?
 Share your tips and tricks in the comments below.